idcrook/raspberry-pi-rotary-phone/README.md

 The first is the SSH password for the `pi` user. **Default**: `raspberry` The second is for assigning a _new_ login password for `pi` user.

-If you'd like, you can set variables on the command line too:
+If you'd like, you can explicitly set ansible variables on the command line too, for example:

 ```
 ansible-playbook -i inventory/inventory.cfg --ask-pass \